patternfly/patternfly-react/CONTRIBUTING.md

 ### Quick tips for new maintainers

 - If something you merged broke something, it’s your responsibility to resolve or coordinate how to resolve the issue.
-- Do not merge your own commits
+- Do not merge your own commits.
 - Do not merge commits blindly.
-If you do not fully understand a pull request, ask existing maintainers to take a look
+If you do not fully understand a pull request, ask existing maintainers to take a look.
 - Do not merge if the build is failing.
 Wait until tests are green to merge.

 [1]: http://contributor-covenant.org/version/1/4/code_of_conduct.md